ProfessionalsJacob A. Adlerstein

 - The senior secured lenders to Australian-based Nine Entertainment Group in the restructuring of more than AU$2 billion of debt by means of a scheme of arrangement under which the lenders became the principal equity holders of the reorganized company;

-- The ad hoc committee of senior secured noteholders of Savient Pharmaceuticals, Inc., a specialty biopharmaceutical company, in the company’s pre-arranged chapter 11 case; and
+- The ad hoc committee of senior secured noteholders of Savient Pharmaceuticals, a specialty biopharmaceutical company, in the company’s prearranged chapter 11 case; and

 - Citigroup as the secured creditor in the chapter 11 case of Howrey LLP, an AmLaw 100 law firm.

-- Cumulus Media Inc., the nation's second largest radio company with 446 stations spread across 90 markets, and certain of its affiliates in its chapter 11 cases;
+- Cumulus Media, the nation's second largest radio company with 446 stations spread across 90 markets, and certain of its affiliates in its chapter 11 cases;

-- Pinnacle Agriculture Holdings, LLC in connection with its out-of-court recapitalization and exchange offer transactions;
+- Pinnacle Agriculture Holdings, an agricultural retail and wholesale distribution business, in its out-of-court recapitalization and exchange offer transactions;

-- Samsonite Corporation, manufacturer of luggage and travel bags, in its worldwide out-of-court restructuring.
-In connection with the representation, we also represented Samsonite Company Stores in its successful prepackaged chapter 11 case; and
+- Samsonite Corporation, a manufacturer of luggage and travel bags, in its worldwide out-of-court restructuring.
+In connection with the representation, we also represented Samsonite Company Stores in its successful prepackaged chapter 11 case, which was confirmed by the Delaware bankruptcy court in approximately two months; and

-- AbitibiBowater (now known as Resolute Forest Products) in its complex cross-border cases in the U.S. and Canada involving the restructuring of more than $8 billion of prepetition indebtedness and raising $1.5 billion in exit financing.
+- AbitibiBowater (now Resolute Forest Products), North America's largest forest products company, and its subsidiaries and affiliates, as lead U.S. counsel in their complex cross-border cases in the U.S. and Canada involving the restructuring of more than $8 billion of prepetition indebtedness and raising $1.5 billion in exit financing.